ParallelMaths/parallel/pages/6-38-advanced-counting.md

 ## 2. Some puzzles!

 ::: problem id=2_1 marks=2
-__2.1__ The answer to 5 × 8 × 9 is the same as the answer to one of the questions below.
+__2.1__ The answer to 5 × 8 × 9 is the same as the answer to one of the calculations below.
 Which one?

 * [ ] 8 × 14
 * [ ] 40 × 5